julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Upcoming events

-We are having meetup at [WIAS (Mohrenstr.
-39)](https://www.wias-berlin.de/) on **Tuesday, November 17th at 19:00**.
+We are having meetup at [WIAS](https://www.wias-berlin.de/) on **Tuesday, November 17th at 19:00**.

-Again, it will be on the **4th floor**.
+Again, it will be on the **4th floor**. <br>
-In the registration book at the entrance, put Dr. Fuhrmann as the person to be visited.
+For the the registration book at the entrance: Put Dr. Fuhrmann as the person to be visited.

 ## Regular meeting